mamesareagan/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 2-arguments.js: JavaScript script that prints a message depending on the number of arguments passed.
 Usage: ./2-arguments.js <arg 1> <arg 2> ...
 If no arguments are passed, prints 'No argument'.
-If one argument is passed, prints 'Argument found'.
+If one argument is passed, prints 'Argument :found'.
 Otherwise, prints 'Arguments found'.
 3. Value of my argument